Megaalodon26/website-portfolio/README.md

 # What is this project?
-This is a web app to showcase my Python projects.
+A website built in Python to my apps and projects I've made so far!